 All prices are in Canadian Dollars.

 Dark combs made from an earth-friendly composite of 100 per cent recycled paper, resin produced from naturally occurring raw materials and selected natural pigments.
-This material is strong, dense, waterproof, hypoallergenic, and does not emit any volatile organic compounds.
+This material is strong, dense, waterproof, hypoallergenic, and does not emit any volatile organic compounds, including formaldehyde.
 It has been certified food safe, contains no petroleum-based chemicals and doesn't have an odour (*).

 These combs have all the benefits of a flat, unsealed Pearwood comb with none of the drawbacks.
 This material allows me to focus on flatness without compromising the look and feel.
 The affordable price reflects how manageable it is to produce excellent combs out of this material.
 But don't be fooled - these are my very best combs.
 I do not know of any material that is better suited for harmonica combs.